bowmnath/cis-343-f20/activities/discussion-week-5.md

 What is the problem with having two parse trees for the same sentence?

-Use the regular expression format
+For the regular expression questions below, use the regular expression format
 [from the slides](https://github.com/bowmnath/cis-343-f20/blob/master/slides/lexical-analysis.pdf).

 Give a few examples of strings that match the following regular expression: